In an emergency, dial 911 to contact local law enforcement

 - Valley Crisis Center 24-hour hotline: 209-722-4357

-- CARE Resources and Referral Sheet
+- CARE Resource and Referral Options

 In compliance with Jeanne Clery Act disclosure requrements, the Annual Security Report is available on the UCMPD Website here.